apache/druid/docs/content/tutorials/tutorial-a-first-look-at-druid.md

 * A "deep storage" that acts as a data repository.
 This is generally distributed storage like HDFS or S3.
 For prototyping or experimentation on a single machine, Druid can use the local filesystem.

 * A "metadata storage" to hold configuration and metadata information.
-This is generally a small, shared database like MySQL or Postgres.
+This is generally a small, shared database like MySQL or PostgreSQL.
 For prototyping or experimentation on a single machine, Druid can use a local instance of [Apache Derby](http://db.apache.org/derby/).

 * [Apache Zookeeper](http://zookeeper.apache.org/) for coordination among different pieces of the cluster.